ckesanapalli/davidschirduan.github.io/_games/tempered-legacy.md

  - **Name.** The name of the Weapon will change as it goes through Wielders.
  - **Type.** Determines the damage, size, and description of the Weapon.
- - **Level.** The level of the Weapon determines how many memories it can store, and what stat bonuses it can grant.
+ - **Level.** The level of the Weapon determines how many things it can store, and what stat bonuses it can grant.
- - **Memories.** A weapon can only store a limited number of memories from past Wielders.
-Memories can be one of three things:
+ - A weapon can only store a limited number of things from past Wielders:
     - **Skills** grant new abilitie and talents, and often give advantage on some rolls.
     - **Spells** always work once, then the Wielder must make a successful INT save or lose the spell for the rest of the day.
     - **Goals** are the unfinished business of past Wielders.
 Accomplishing these goals grants the Weapon more levels.